 Resulting sound attenuation of the party wall

-The whole dispute with the neighbour could have been avoided, it the client had hired me at the start of the project.
-I would have designed the party wall differently than it was constructed and documented its sound attenuation, preventing potential debate over it.
+The entire dispute with the neighbour could likely have been avoided if my client had engaged me at the start of the project.
+Had I been involved from the outset, I would have designed the party wall differently to ensure compliance with acoustic requirements and documented its expected sound attenuation performance in advance.
+This proactive approach would have prevented unnecessary delays and disagreements later in the process.

 References